Information about the study visit

 Bone mineral density scan

 A bone mineral density scan (or DEXA scan) is performed at the department of nuclear medicine.
 During this measurement, the density of the bone is measured at various locations of the body, being the lumbar spine (lower back), the femoral neck (upper leg bone) and the complete hip.
 A decrease in bone mineral density (osteoporosis) increases the risk of a fracture.
+During the fifth study visit an additional measurement of the entire body is conducted (Whole body DEXA scan), but only if the participant has specifically provided consent for this measurement.
+This measurement determines the ratio between fat and muscle tissue in the body.
+The results of this measurement have no consequences for the participant and is only conducted for research purposes.

 Blood, urine and stool samples